 - Administrative measures should reflect governmental obligations to establish policies, programmes, monitoring and oversight systems required to protect the child from all forms of violence.
 These include:

 (a) At the national and sub-national government levels:

 (i) Establishing a government focal point to coordinate child protection strategies and services;

-(iii) Ensuring that the process of decentralizing services safeguards their quality,
+(iii) Ensuring that the process of decentralizing services safeguards their quality, accountability and equitable distribution;

 (v) Establishing a comprehensive and reliable national data collection system in order to ensure systematic monitoring and evaluation of systems (impact analyses), services, programmes and outcomes based on indicators aligned with universal standards, and adjusted for and guided by locally established goals and objectives;

 (vi) Providing independent national human rights institutions with support and promoting the establishment of specific child rights mandates such as child rights ombudsmen where these do not yet exist.